Solving the single-track train scheduling problem via Deep Reinforcement Learning: Numerical results

-Table \ref{tab:res} resumes some basic statistics regarding the performances over the test instances.
-It is clear that the average delay is smaller on average, with smaller variance, so that \rl captures inner non-linearities more efficiently.
-On percentage, the centralized approach returns $30\%$ higher results than decentralized, whereas the linear Q-learning is five times higher.
-Deadlocks are comparable among the approaches.
+Table \ref{tab:res} summarizes some basic performance statistics.
+As one can see, the average delay of the \rl approaches is considerably smaller, so \rl captures inner non-linearities more efficiently and appears more effective than linear Q-learning.